We often field questions from people asking how to divorce in Oregon.

 Summary dissolution may be an option if:

 If you meet these conditions, you may qualify for a summary dissolution.
-There are a number of forms to fill out if you go this route.
+There are specific forms to fill out if you go this route.

 Petition for Summary Dissolution of Marriage/Domestic Partnership